JosephTLucas/blog/content/jupyter.md

-# What is a jupyter session anyway?
+# Cohabitating on a Jupyter session

 Instead of focusing on the password and token based authentication most folks are used to seeing as part of their JupyterLab interface, we're going to take a deeper look at the internals.
 Come play along!